piperbates/pokemon-151/README.md

 1. Spelling and Dex number check, are the pokemon in the right dex numbers and spelt correctly?
 2. When 151 pokemon is done, end game automatically
 3. Set a timer so game is timed
+4. Styling (colour change on gotten pokemon to make it easier to see what's been got)

 Future ideas:
 1. Share function so you can share your score online